 - Analyze demographic and firmographic data of your highest value customers to better inform your campaign targeting.

-Demand generation marketers must be agile and creative.
-It’s important to always test new demand gen tactics, strategies, channels, sources, content, creative and more.
+Stay agile and creative.
+Keep testing new demand -gen tactics, strategies, channels, sources, content, creative and more.

 - CTA design and text